fisfat/Node-knowledgebase/README.md

 ## Node Knowlegebase
-This is just an app built with nodeJS and Express
+This is an app built with nodeJS and Express which also shares resources via some API endpoints

 ### Features
 1. `Authentication` (using passport and bcryptjs)
 2. `Access Controls`
+3. `shares resources via api endpoints`

 ### Technical notes
 1. Template engine: Pug